2snufkin/notes/Electron/Menu.md

-# Creating Menu
+# Creating Main Menu
-When you create a menu, ask yourself id you want this app to run on Mac.
+When you create a menu, ask yourself if you want this app to run on Mac.
 Id the answer is yes, you should create a variable to check if isMac and then configurate the menu array for mac also (see section Menu with condition)

-## main.js
 add also Menu to your imports
 the menu is like a toolbar in a website. the menu is an array of objects.
 Each object is one entity of menu that can have submenu. you can have also submenu
 1. define the menu
 ```